Jump to main content

 If you own more than one place of residence, you are only entitled to claim the deduction for your principal place of residence.
 Likewise, if both you and your spouse each own a dwelling separately, only one of you is entitled to claim the deduction for the dwelling that you both regard as your principal place of residence.

-The deduction is granted to each person for only 10 years of assessment, whether continuous or not.
 If you are granted a deduction for a particular year of assessment, your deduction status will be shown in a notification from the Commissioner.

 Deductions for Married Persons